The Ten Most Desirable Magic: the Gathering Cards, According to Gatherer, Part One

 Swords to Plowshares, Swords, or StP to its friends, is a classic piece of removal in a color that desperately needs strong removal.
-White’s track record has been splotchy when it comes to dealing with creatures in the opponent’s camp.
-There are times in the history of the game where the designers of Magic clearly intended white to stop creatures by blocking attackers.
-This message was relayed to us via cards with big-butted toughness, and no direct removal.
+White’s track record is splotchy when it comes to dealing with creatures in the opponent’s camp.
+There are times in the history of the game where the Magic’s designers intended white to stop creatures by blocking.
+This message was relayed to us via cards with big-butted toughness, and zero direct removal.
 Maybe that strategy would have been fun if you could, you know, block your opponent’s threats.

-Swords, though, smacked down threat after threat.
-The answer came from a color you probably didn’t have protection from, and the creature was “removed from the game entirely”; Do not pass Go.
+Swords, however, smacks down threat after threat.
+The answer came from a color you don’t have protection from, and the creature was “removed from the game entirely”; Do not pass Go.
 Do not collect $200.
-What was the catch?
-Your opponent gained a commodity that both players couldn’t care less about.
+What’s the catch?
+Your opponent gains a commodity that both players couldn’t care less about.
 Maybe it would let them last an additional turn.
 Since most games in early Magic were about establishing control, then claiming victory after control was established, the extra turn was often irrelevant.

 All that, and Swords was printed as an uncommon in the base game, and reprinted through four editions, plus Ice Age, (then inserted into the Beatdown Boxed set, Elsperth vs. Tezzeret, Masters Second Edition, and Masters Fourth edition.
 This card gets around).
-While new players have a hard time accepting the raw power of this card (I remember when I used to play the game back in 1995.
+While new players have a hard time understanding the raw power of this card (I remember when I used to play the game back in 1995.
 My opponents would block attacking creatures, then use the Swords on their own creatures to gain life.
-That passed for leet tech back then), many years of playing with it due to no other good options taught players that a drawback isn’t a drawback if it has no relevance.
+That passed for leet tech back then), many years of playing with it due to a lack of other options taught players that a drawback isn’t a drawback if it isn’t relevant.

 That, and, given your play group, your friends will probably allow you to play a copy without getting bent out of shape over it.
 I mean, it’s not like this is a broken combo piece like Mind Over Matter, or a card that breaks your opponent in half when you play it, like Wildfire.
 Swords is just the best piece of creature removal ever printed.